spiceai/docs/spiceaidocs/docs/api/http/index.md

 ]
 ```

-This allows for simple integrating into any language or framework
+This allows for simple integration into any language or framework
 <Tabs>
 <TabItem value="python" label="Python" default>